-Most retinal detachments occur following a retinal tear.
-The retinal tear allows fluid to move between the retina and the eye wall, creating a Retinal Detachment.
+Most Retinal Detachments occur following a retinal tear that allows fluid to move between the retina and the eye wall.
 In the area where the retina is detached, vision is lost.
-Retinal detachments are more common in the elderly, people who are nearsighted, individuals who have had eye surgery, or those who have experienced eye trauma.
+Retinal detachments are more common in the elderly, nearsighted people, individuals who have had eye surgery, or those who have experienced eye trauma.
 Retinal detachments often run in families.

-Symptoms of retinal detachment may include flashes, floaters, or a dark curtain causing loss of peripheral or central vision.
-If you experience any of these symptoms, see your eye doctor immediately.
-If a retinal detachment is discovered, surgical repair is necessary to prevent permanent loss of vision.
+Symptoms of retinal detachment may include flashes, floaters, or a dark curtain that causes loss of peripheral or central vision.
+Individuals who experience any of these conditions should consult with an eye doctor immediately.
+If a retinal detachment is discovered, surgical repair is critical to prevent permanent loss of vision.

-Treatment The techniques used to repair a retinal detachment include scleral buckling, vitrectomy, or pneumatic retinopexy.
-Sometimes more than one technique is used at the same time.
-Your physician will determine the best repair technique, depending upon the nature of the retinal detachment.
-Surgery is outpatient, meaning no overnight stay, and is usually performed using local anesthesia.
+The techniques used to repair a retinal detachment include scleral buckling, vitrectomy, or pneumatic retinopexy.
+More than one technique may be used during a procedure.
+Depending upon the nature of the retinal detachment, the eye physician will determine the best repair methodology.
+Surgery is out-patient, meaning no overnight stay, usually performed using local anesthesia.

 Using advanced equipment and modern techniques, the majority of retinal detachments can be successfully repaired.
-Visual improvement may be immediate or may take many months.
-The amount of vision that is recovered is variable and depends upon many factors.
-Because the duration of the retinal detachment is an important factor in visual recovery, urgent evaluation is recommended.
+Visual improvement may be immediate or might take many months.
+The amount of vision recovered is variable, depending on many factors.
+Because the duration of a retinal detachment is a critical aspect in visual recovery, urgent evaluation is recommended..